apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey-2020/index.md

 ## Summary

-From open source point of view is good to see that many people would love to contribute to Apache Airflow.
+From an open-source point of view, it is good to see that many people would love to contribute to Apache Airflow.
 This means that there are resources that if unleashed may make our community even stronger.
-From product perspective it's important to know that users are usually using the latest versions of our software and are willing to upgrade to new ones.
+From a product perspective, it is important to know that users are usually using the latest versions of our software and are willing to upgrade to new ones.

-Finally, there are still some things to improve - documentation, on boarding guides and plug-and-play airflow deployments.
+Finally, there are still some things to improve - documentation, onboarding guides and plug-and-play airflow deployments.
 However, we hope that with the increase of adoption there will be an increase in people willing to share their experience and tools.